-The membership of the Board of Governors is prescribed by the Royal Conservatoire of Scotland Order of Council.
-Within the terms of that Order, the Board must operate with between 18 and 26 Governors, comprised of the following categories:
+The membership of the Board of Governors is prescribed by Statutory Instrument: the Royal Conservatoire of Scotland Order of Council 2014 as amended by the Royal Conservatoire of Scotland Amendment Order of Council 2020 (the “Order”).
+Within the terms of the Order, the Board must operate with between 21 and 29 Governors, comprised of the following categories:

 The President of the Students’ Union; and